zhousarah/azure-compute-docs/articles/impact-reporting/CreatingLogicApp.md

     Click "Save" to save the changes.

-7. Navigate to "Developer" -> "Designer".
+7. Navigate to "Developer" -> "Designer."
 Click on the "Run KQL Query" block.
 Replace "Cluster URL" and "Database" with the target Kusto cluster and database.
 Replace the "Query" with the query from the prerequisites.
 Next, click on the blue "Change connection" link underneath the query textbox.
-Set "Authentication" to Managed Identity and set "Managed identity" to the managed identity created in the prerequisites with an appropriate "Connection Name" and click "Create".
+Set "Authentication" to Managed Identity and set "Managed identity" to the managed identity created in the prerequisites with an appropriate "Connection Name" and click "Create."

     > [!NOTE]
     > If using a source other than Kusto, replace the "Run KQL Query" block with the appropriate block for your data source.
 The "For Each" block will need to be updated to iterate over the results of the query and the "HTTP" block will need to be updated to use the appropriate data from the query results.